Efficient time-domain scattering synthesis via frequency-domain singularity subtraction: Frequency-domain singularity subtraction

-In order to improve the convergence of the numerical evaluation of the inverse Fourier transform~\eqref{eqn:ukw} in the presence of complex resonances near the real axis the method first evaluates all such nearly-real complex resonances via the IE algorithm introduced in Section~\ref{sec:realleftscal}.
-Since $u_k(\br,t)$ is produced from $U^\mathrm{slow}_k(\br,\omega)$, in view of~\eqref{eq:ukslow} we see that the poles of $U_{\bp}(\br,\omega)$ and corresponding residues account for all of the near singular behavior in the integrand of~\eqref{eqn:ukw}.
+In order to improve the convergence of the numerical inverse Fourier transform~\eqref{eqn:ukw} in the presence of complex resonances near the real axis, the singularity-subtraction method utilizes the resonances $\sigma_n$~\eqref{eqn:inc_res} and corresponding residues $c_{\bp,n}(\br)$~\eqref{eqn:res}.
+Since, per equations~\eqref{wind_uk} and~\eqref{eqn:ukw}, $u_k(\br,t)$ is produced from $U^\mathrm{slow}_k(\br,\omega)$, in view of~\eqref{eq:ukslow} we see that the poles $\sigma_n$ of $U_{\bp}(\br,\omega)$ and corresponding residues account for all of the near singular behavior in the integrand of~\eqref{eqn:ukw}.